FAQ - Questions About Our Adventure Programs

 What is not included in a Custom Adventure?

 We do not include meals, gear or transportation.
-If your program involves driving, you can carpool (if space and comfort of the group allows), caravan, or drive separately.
+If your program involves driving, you can carpool (if space and comfort of the group is allowed), caravan, or drive separately.
 These options will be discussed at the program and decided based on what makes the most sense for the itinerary.
 You can inquire with your hotel to arrange lunches.

 *For winter programs we will provide snowshoes if conditions allow for this activity.
 This is included in the fee for the program.